tldraw sync

 If you want to use the built-in bookmark shape, you'll need to use or implement an unfurling service that returns metadata about URLs.

-This should be registered with the Editor
+This should be registered with the Editor when it loads.

 <Tldraw